 - Have a clear outline of the proposal.
-Outlining the proposal prior to writing it ensures text flow from one part to the other.
-In this way all ideas are coherent and come together.
+Outlining the proposal prior to writing ensures text flow from one part to the other.
+In this way, all ideas are coherent and come together.
 The result is that the overall story will be smooth and clear for the reviewers.
 Without an outline, the proposal will feel very “patchy” and unprofessional.

 - Create a proposal that is pleasant on the eyes.
 Use headings and subheadings to break up long paragraphs, bullet points to simplify long lists, and avoid “double spaces”.
-The use of “white space” will provide reviewers a chance to rest their eyes.
+The use of “white space” will provide reviewers with a chance to rest their eyes.
 A proposal that overwhelms reviewers with endless chunks of text is not one they will find appealing.

 - Tip: Notice the overall layout of this post as an example.

 - Active Vs. Passive voice.
 When structuring a new sentence, first decide whether the focus is on the “doer” (the individual, PI, who is the one doing the work).
-If it is important, speak in active voice.
+If it is important, speak in an active voice.
 If it is not important, use passive voice instead.

-- Example : Data were collected from 500 patients OR The researcher collected data from 500 patients.
+- Example: Data were collected from 500 patients OR The researcher collected data from 500 patients.
 The passive voice in the first sentence (doer not important) and the active voice in the second (doer important) is clear through these examples.
 The focus needs to be apparent through whichever voice you choose, and this will also be what the reviewers focus on.

 - Use simple words.
 Research writing explaining the science behind any innovative idea will undoubtedly include complicated terms which reviewers may not be entirely familiar with.
 Wherever it is possible, simplify the language and use words that are easy to understand.

 - Less is more.
 Cut unnecessary words and write clearly.
 Explaining an important point thoroughly does not necessarily mean using a lot of words.
-Sometimes – saying something with less words actually makes it much easier to understand.
+Sometimes – saying something with fewer words actually makes it much easier to understand.
 Keep this in mind as you write.